 Press the seek switch (\triangle , ∇), the radio switches to the next/previous stored station in the order that it was stored (1-6).

-Press the seek switch (\triangle , ∇) for about 2 seconds until a beep is heard to seek a higher or lower frequency automatically.
+Press the seek switch (\triangle , ∇) for about 2 seconds until a beep sound is heard to seek all usable stations at a higher or lower frequency whether programmed or not.

 When playing a cassette tape